 A light with adjustable brightness is therefore a good idea if you’re concerned about eye health.

-No, we don’t mean how hot it gets!
-Although you should always be careful with lightbulbs because they do tend to get warm the longer they’re switched on and producing light for.
-In this case, though, we’re actually referring to the color temperature of light.
+When we’re talking about light temperature, we don’t mean how hot the bulb gets!
+You should always be careful with lightbulbs because they do tend to get warmer the longer they’re left on for, but light temperature actually refers to the color tone that is emitted.

-This is just as much of an important consideration as the brightness level is, even if it is one that comes down to personal preference more than standardized recommendations.
+Temperature is just as important to consider as the brightness level, although this will ultimately come down to personal preference rather than standardized recommendations.

 In general, lower temperatures give off a more yellowish light, but it gets cooler the higher up the scale you travel.
 Here are some rough markers for you: